-- (i) The complexity = volume conjecture relates complexity to the volume of an extremal slice anchored to the boundary [6-8]; - (ii) The complexity = action conjecture relates complexity to the action computed in the Wheeler-DeWitt patch [16,17].
+- the complexity=volume (CV) conjecture relates complexity to the volume of an extremal slice anchored to the boundary [6-8]; - the complexity=action (CA) conjecture relates complexity to the action computed in the Wheeler-DeWitt patch [16, 17].

-Holographic complexity was recently studied in a large variety of settings, see, e.g., [18-25].
-Another promising generalization is provided by subregion complexity [26-39].
+Holographic complexity was recently studied in a large variety of settings, see e.g. [18-25].
+Another promising generalisation is provided by subregion complexity [26-39].
 The appropriate notion of complexity in quantum field theory, dual to these holographic quantities, is still an open problem.
-One of the most promising and challenging approaches is to generalize Nielsen's geometric method to quantum field theory, see, e.g., [40-53].
+One of the most promising and challenging approaches is to generalise Nielsen's geometric method to quantum field theory, see e.g. [40-53].